 Cooking was DD’s biggest hobby before her spinal injuries and she enjoyed making Sunday dinner.
 She also enjoyed keeping her home clean and tidy, gardening, going to bingo, and driving to friends or to visit her daughters who lived further away.

-In March 2012, after suffering from back and leg pain, DD went into hospital to have an innovative keyhole operation on her lower back, called an extreme lateral inter-body fusion (XLIF).
+In March 2012, after experiencing back and leg pain, DD went into hospital to have an innovative keyhole operation on her lower back, called an extreme lateral inter-body fusion (XLIF).
 Following the operation, DD remembers waking up and being told she was paralysed.
-She had suffered a significant cauda equina syndrome.
+She had sustained a significant cauda equina syndrome.

 DD instructed Stewarts to act on her behalf and bring a claim concerning this treatment.